View Annotations in sequence views

 - Next to sequence.
 The annotations are placed above the sequence.

 - Separate layer.
-The annotations are placed above the sequence and above restriction sites (only applicable for nucleotide sequences).
+The annotations are placed above the sequence and above any restriction sites (only applicable for nucleotide sequences).

 - Offset.
 If several annotations cover the same part of a sequence, they can be spread out.